dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dotnet.md

 uid: core/miscellaneous/cli/dotnet
 ---

-# Entity Framework Core tools reference - .NET CLI
+# Entity Framework Core tools reference - .NET Core CLI

 The command-line interface (CLI) tools for Entity Framework Core perform design-time development tasks.
 For example, they create [migrations](/aspnet/core/data/ef-mvc/migrations?view=aspnetcore-2.0), apply migrations, and generate code for a model based on an existing database.
 The commands are an extension to the cross-platform [dotnet](/dotnet/core/tools) command, which is part of the [.NET Core SDK](https://www.microsoft.com/net/core).
 These tools work with .NET Core projects.